donma/No2DarkBlue/README.md

 }
 ```

-AllDataKeysByPK - Get All Datas by PartitionKey
+AllDataKeysByPK - Get All Data Keys by PartitionKey , return is DTableEntity[]

 ```csharp
 var q = new No2DarkBlue.Query<User>(conn, "SAMPLETABLE", false);